krother/training_and_teaching_methods/getting_started/priming.md

 What does that mean in practice?
 It means that instead of using the first warm-up method that you come across, prime your participants towards the *concept* that follows right afterwards.

-Priming can be achieved by a rich variety of activities: questions, quizzes, practical examples, short videos, cartoons and many more.
+Priming can be achieved by a rich variety of activities: questions, quizzes, practical examples, stories, videos and many more.

 ## Example: